What is corporate governance? V2

 • Financing agreements may have terms and conditions which constrain the company’s decision making and may even provide the financers with decision making authority in certain situations.

-• Values, morals, and ethics may not be seen as a critical part of corporate governance.
+• Values, morals, ethics, company purpose and culture may not be seen as a critical part of corporate governance.

 Etc.